-Rates are set by the Port; customers are charged the rate in effect at the time and date of entry into the garage.
-Charges are calculated from the time of entry until the time of payment.
+Public parking rates are set by the Port of Seattle (Port); drive-up parking customers are charged the posted rate in effect at the time and date of entry into the garage.
+Charges are calculated for the duration of stay from the time of garage entry until the time of garage exit.
+Payment is due upon exit.